ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 --- abstract

-On-path network elements can sometimes be configured to apply rate limits to flows that pass them.
+This document describes a protocol where on-path network elements can give endpoints their perspective on what the maximum achievable throughput might be for QUIC flows. flows that pass them.
 Access networks and their attached devices may also experience volatile conditions that affect the sustainable network throughput.